At the bottom of this post is a free resource called 5 Mistakes Churches Make When Starting a Counseling Ministry.

 - Lasting life change is the goal of counseling, and the greatest change people need is to trust Christ enough to follow His ways.
 This decision of faith impacts all other decisions in life and helps them best deal with the struggles of life.
 Faith is never a secondary concern in counseling.

-- Christ models for us reliance upon the Holy Spirit and the Holy Scriptures, and counselors should seek to increase that reliance as they help individuals grow in Christlikeness.
+- Christ models for us reliance upon the Holy Spirit and the Holy Scriptures, and we should seek to increase that reliance as we help individuals grow in Christlikeness.
 We do not have the power or wisdom to change on our own.
 We need the empowerment of the Holy Spirit and the wisdom of the Scriptures to change.

 Within the church, these 3 beliefs are usually met with agreement.
 However, within many Christian counseling offices, these beliefs are often met with skepticism and resistance, leaving them outside the counseling process.